jni/viridis/README.md

 Viridis is a Python library for tree data and algorithms.
 It is named after _Morelia viridis_, the green tree python.
-It is compatible with and tested with 100% coverage on both Python 2.7 and Python 3.4.
+It is compatible with and tested with 100% coverage on Python 3.5.

 It is based on the excellent NetworkX graph library.